MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/optional-diagnostic-data.md

 If you choose to send us optional diagnostic data, required diagnostic data is also included.

-Examples of optional diagnostic data include data we collect about the pictures users insert into Word documents so we can provide better image options, and data we collect about the time it takes for a PowerPoint slide to appear on your screen so we can improve the experience if it’s slow.
+Examples of optional diagnostic data include data we collect about the shapes users insert into Word documents so we can provide better options, and data we collect about the time it takes for a PowerPoint slide to appear on your screen so we can improve the experience if it’s slow.

 For more information about diagnostic data, see the following: